 Morning coastal showers, warm afternoon

-Monday beach conditions: Spotty showers are possible, especially during the morning.
+Tuesday beach conditions: Spotty showers are possible, especially during the morning.
 Waves will be around 2 to 3 feet today with just a low rip current risk.
-Heat index values will be around 100 during the afternoon and the UV index will be in the “extreme” category.
+Heat index values will be around 100 during the afternoon and the UV index will be in the “very high” category.
 Make sure to drink plenty of water and reapply sunscreen!
 A southerly breeze around 10 miles per hour will provide some comfort.

-Tuesday and Wednesday are trending drier, but it won’t be completely dry with a few spotty showers around.
-Temperatures will be warmer with afternoon highs back in the low to mid 90s.
+High pressure will still be around on Wednesday which will keep our afternoon rain chance limited to the sea breeze.
+Highs will top out in the lower 90s, just about average for this time of the year.

-Rain chances increase during the end of the work week as a front could approach the area.
+Rain chances increase during the end of the work week as a front could approach the area Thursday.
 Highs will be in the lower 90s at the end of the week, but we could only have highs in the upper 80s for this coming weekend.
+The front will stall out in the area and keep elevated rain chances with us into the weekend.

 Tropical update: A tropical wave moving off the west coast of Africa now has a 40 percent chance of developing into a tropical cyclone over the next five days.
 This is not presenting a treat to land right now, but we will keep an eye on it as it tracks west across the Atlantic this week.